 Update Apt Repository Information

-The best practice before installing a package from a package repository is updating the repository information and getting latest changes.
-We will start updating repository with
+The best practice before installing a package from a package repository is updating the repository information and getting the latest changes.
+We will start updating the repository with

 apt update or

 Install Docker From Ubuntu Repository

 Rpm or Yum based distributions like RedHat, CentOS, Fedora uses

 docker as package name without a problem.
 Because there is no collusion with the name